 Who can access Ombuds Office services?

-Anyone with concerns related to PhD students’ and postdocs’ study and training, or other aspects of life at Johns Hopkins impacting PhD students and postdocs.
+Anyone with concerns related to doctoral and postdoctoral students, fellows and programs, or other aspects of life at Johns Hopkins impacting doctoral students and postdocs.

 What does the Ombuds actually do?

-The Ombuds can provide a variety of services — including partnering in strategic thought, providing information on resources, or facilitating a difficult conversation.
-What an ombuds provides depends on the situation and the preferences of the PhD student or postdoc who visits the Ombuds Office.
+The Ombuds can provide a variety of services — including partnering in strategic thought, providing information on resources, communication coaching or facilitating a difficult conversation.
+What an ombuds provides depends on the situation and the preferences of the person who shares the concern with the Ombuds Office.